 Many JBL speakers, including the Clip 4, feature a status light that glows red while charging / recharging the speakers.
 Sometimes though, this red light stays on.
-E.g. It does not turn off when you connect the charger, nor does it turn off after way more then the specified charging time.
-In this post thus, we propose reasons that this happens and possible fixes for this common problem.
+E.g. It does not turn off when you connect the charger.
+Nor does it turn off after way more then the specified charging time.
+So in this post thus, we propose reasons that this happens and possible fixes for this common problem.

 Why JBL Clip 4 Red Light Stays On

-It’s normal that this red light glows while the charger cable is connected to the Clip 4 for up to a few hours, until the battery completely fills up.
-Then, under normal conditions, this light should switch off, or turn to white if the speaker is ON.
+It’s normal that this red light glows while the charger cable supplies power to the Clip 4.
+The light should glow red until the battery completely fills.
+Then, under normal conditions, this light should switch off.
+Or it should turn to white if the speaker is ON.

 But if the red lamp does not change to white or go dark, a couple things might cause this.